kelimuttu/kartiniteknologi/content/tentang.en.md

 ## About the Hosts
 ### Kiki
-Kiki is an ex-programmer who is now working as a Community Coordinator at Mozilla.
-Currently Kiki works remotely and lives in the Tegal regency, Central Java.
+Kiki is an ex-programmer who is now working as a Community Manager at Mozilla.
+Currently Kiki works remotely and lives in the Tegal, Central Java.
 Kiki is also active in writing her [blog](https://kelimuttu.co/), and is currently busy revising her first book manuscript.
 You can also find her on [Twitter](https://twitter.com/kelimuttu).

 ### Galuh
 Galuh is a data engineer who currently works at GOJEK.
 When not in front her laptop, most likely you can find her reading or sketching.
 You can read Galuh's writings in her blog, [galuh.me](http://galuh.me) or read her tweets on [Twitter](https://twitter.com/galuhsahid).